goshiphq/goship-cms/content/blog/modes-of-transportation-in-logistics.md

 Choosing the right mode of transportation may be difficult, especially if you have a long and complicated route.
 Intermodal and multimodal transportation solve this problem, as they are two types of combination transportation modes.
 Generally, [intermodal and multimodal](https://www.plslogistics.com/modes/intermodal-shipping) shipping suggest the combination of road, rail, ocean, or air for a single shipment.

 The only difference between both methods is that intermodal is handled under a single bill, while multimodal goes with separate bills from all the carriers involved.
 Generally, intermodal and multimodal can be very beneficial to the shipper in terms of price and flexibility.
 Ultimately, each mode of transportation has its advantages and drawbacks.
-Depending on the size and needs of your business, you have a variety of options to choose from.
+Depending on the size and needs of your business, you'll have a variety of options to choose from.

-## Freight Shipping with GoShip.com
+## Freight Shipping with GoShip

 Looking for reliable online shipping services?
-GoShip.com can help!
+GoShip can help!
 Learn more about our convenient freight [shipping services](https://www.goship.com/shipping-services/)!